MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-sync.md

 ms.localizationpriority: medium
 search.appverid:
 - MET150
-description: "In this article, you'll learn about syncing SharePoint and OneDrive files using the OneDrive sync app for Windows and Mac."
+description: "In this article, you learn about syncing SharePoint and OneDrive files using the OneDrive sync app for Windows and Mac."
 ---

 # Sync in SharePoint and OneDrive

 When users install the OneDrive sync app for Windows or Mac, and sync the files on a team site, they can work with the files in File Explorer or Finder.
 They can also easily save files to the team site from the programs they use.

-When users add, change, and delete files and folders on the site, the files and folders are automatically added, changed, or deleted on their computer and vice versa.
+If you add, change, or delete files and folders on the site, the changes also apply to the files and folders on your computer and vice versa.

-To upload files to the team site, users can simply copy or move them to the site in File Explorer or Finder.
+To upload files to the team site, users can copy or move them to the site in File Explorer or Finder.
 They can also use File Explorer or Finder to easily organize the document library by creating new folders, and moving and renaming files and folders.
 All these changes sync automatically.

 Windows 10 devices come with the OneDrive sync app installed.
 Office 2016 and later installations also have the sync app installed.